 - Time Needed: 2 hours

 The first part of the Sawyer Burn Track is wide and easy and then the track zigzags uphill up through the forest to the bushline and across to the Sawyer Burn Hut.
-As you ascent, you will notice the views become better and better.
-Expect to spot Isthmus Peak, Mt Burke, and Wanaka basin on your climb.
+As you ascend, you will notice the views become better and better!
+Expect to spot Isthmus Peak, Mt Burke, and Wanaka Basin on your climb.

 10. Liverpool Track